decentralized-identity/didcomm-messaging/docs/spec-files/appendix.md

 }
 ```

-In this example, the message is first signed with EdDSA digital signature and then encrypted with ECDH-1PU key wrapping algorithm using key with X25519 elliptic curve and A256CBC-HS512 for content encryption of the message, after that the message is encrypted a second time with ECDH-ES key wrapping algorithm using key with X25519 elliptic curve and XC20P for content encryption of the message.
+In this example, the message is first signed with EdDSA digital signature and then encrypted with ECDH-1PU key wrapping algorithm using key with X25519 elliptic curve and A256CBC-HS512 for content encryption of the message.
+After that the message is encrypted a second time with ECDH-ES key wrapping algorithm using key with X25519 elliptic curve and XC20P for content encryption of the message.
+The second anoncrypt is used to protect the sender ID.

 ```json
 {